EPFL-ENAC/enac-it4r-repo/SECURITY.md

 If you discover a security vulnerability within this project, please follow these steps:

 1. **Do not open an issue**.
 This ensures that the vulnerability is not publicly disclosed until a fix is in place.
-2. Send an email to [enacit4research@epfl.ch](mailto:enacit4research@epfl.ch) with the following details:
+2. Send an email to [insert constact method](mailto:[insert contact method]) with the following details:
     - A description of the vulnerability.
     - Steps to reproduce the issue.
     - Any potential impact it may have.